Jom or the History of a people

 Jom (or The History of a People) is a 1982 Senegalese color film by Ababacar Samb Makharam.

 Synopsis

-Jom is the source of all virtues: dignity, courage, a certain beauty of gesture, loyalty to commitment, respect for others and for oneself.
+Jom is described as the source of virtues such as dignity, courage, a certain beauty of gesture, loyalty to commitment, and respect for others and for oneself.
 The embodiment of African memory, Khaly the griot spans the ages to bear witness to the extent to which the Jom is at the root of resistance to oppression: a resistance that pits the colonizer against the enslaved people, the master against the servant, the factory owner against the workers.